 From time to time, the company is subject to various claims and suits arising out of the ordinary course of business, including commercial, employment and environmental matters.
 We do not expect that the resolution of these matters would have a material adverse effect on our consolidated financial position.
-Although not required to be disclosed in response to this Item, certain legal proceedings that relate to specific segments of our company are discussed in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, and Note 18, Commitments and Contingencies, of the Notes to Consolidated Financial Statements, included in Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K.
+Although not required to be disclosed in response to this Item, certain legal proceedings are discussed in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, and Note 16, Commitments and Contingencies, of the Notes to Consolidated Financial Statements, included in Item 8, Financial Statements and Supplementary Data, of this Annual Report on Form 10-K.